varun2264/MNProximityManager-Android-SDK/README.md

 When the service has finished booting with no errors, it will be ready to accept requests and at that time the _onReady_ callback  will be called, otherwise the error callback will be called.
 Once the internal connection is stablished you may start ranging the environment.
 As you can see in the example above, this is the first action we take when the service is connected as the App is in foreground and it's fine to start _ranging_ at this Activity's lifecycle point.

-When the App goes to background you can change the scanning mode to monitoring to minimize the battery drain of the ble scanning operation.
+When the App goes to background you can change the scanning mode to monitoring to minimize the battery drain of the BLE (Bluetooth Low Energy) scanning operation.
 A perfect point to perform this change is _onPause_ or _onStop_ since at this time the App is about to go to background:

 ```
 @Override